KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerManager.rst

 In this section we describe how to manage the import/export of KPIs between two tenants.

-The user must enter Knowage as administrator of source tenant and click on **Import/Export KPIs** from Server Manager menu panel, as shown in Figure below.
+The user must enter Knowage as administrator of source tenant and click on **Import/Export KPIs** from Server Manager menu panel.

 .. figure:: media/image77.png

     KPIs Import/Export from menu

-The window in :numref:`kpiimportwind` opens.
 The page contains the **Export** and the **Import** tab, where the user can select the KPIs for the export/import respectively.

-.. _kpiimportwind:
 .. figure:: media/image78.png

     KPIs Import window

 Let’s start from the export feature.
 The user must check the KPIs for the export using the tab interface.
 He/she can add some more functionalities to the export action, namely:

 - to include targets,
 - to include those scorecards related to the selected KPIs,
 - to include schedulations.

-Finally click on the red download button (see Figure below) to get azipped folder that will be used to conclude the export.
+Finally click on the red download button to get a zipped folder that will be used to conclude the export.

 .. figure:: media/image79.png